HugoNienhausen/document-manager-app/docs/README.md

 - Verify file is PDF format
 - Check uploads directory permissions

+**Frontend modules not loading**
+- Check browser console for module errors
+- Verify all CSS and JS files are accessible
+- Clear browser cache

 ### Logs
 - Application logs are printed to console
 - Check for error messages in browser console